mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > the service which generates or validates the credentials or
 > cryptographic material of the Clients.

-## Shared considerations regarding adversarial AS or DS services

-### Privacy of the network connections

-There are many scenarios leading to communication between the application on a device and the Delivery Service or the Authentication Service.
-In particular when:

-- The application connects to the Authentication Service to generate or validate a new credential before distributing it.

-- The application fetches credentials at the Delivery Service prior to creating a messaging group (one-to-one or more than two clients).

-- The application fetches service provider information or messages on the Delivery Service.

-- The application sends service provider information or messages to the Delivery Service.

-In all these cases, the application will often connect to the device via a secure transport which leaks information about the origin of the request such as the IP address and depending on the protocol the MAC address of the device.

-Similar concern exist in the peer-to-peer use cases of MLS.

-> **RECOMMENDATION:**
-> In the case where privacy or anonymity is important, using adequate
-> protection such as TOR or a VPN can improve metadata protection.

-More generally, using anonymous credential in an MLS based architecture might not be enough to provide strong privacy or anonymity properties.

 ## Considerations for attacks outside of the threat model